2023

 This map shows whether countries import more from Nicaragua or United States.
 Each country is colored based on the difference in imports they receive from Nicaragua and United States or the difference in the growth in imports.

-In 2022, countries that imported more from Nicaragua than United States included North Korea ($36.2k).
+In 2023, no countries were registered that imported more from Nicaragua than from United States.

 Comparative Advantage Nicaragua - United States